moinwiki/moin/docs/user/accounts.rst

 Personal Settings
 -----------------

-Personal settings include wiki language and locale, username and alias.
+Personal settings include wiki language and locale, name, alias and display-name.

 Name
  Your username, as it will appear on the login form, the history pages of wiki items